ajg7/ajg7/README.md

 # Hello :wave::man_technologist:

 Hey there, I'm AJ!
 I'm a Frontend Engineer, who is passionate about growing my skills in React and using it to solve complex problems.
-I'm a recent graduate of Lambda School, and I hope to work for a solid company working on their Frontend.
+I'm a currently a frontend software engineer at Opendorse.

 ## Technologies